-Historically, the GMT-Master II and the Explorer II have always been very similar watches.
+Historically, the GMT-Master II and the Rolex Explorer II have always been very similar watches.
 Although there are a number of small details that separate the two watches, the Explorer II was essentially a GMT-Master II with a fixed stainless steel bezel.
 Despite their longstanding similarities, the most recent incarnations of the GMT-Master II and the Explorer II, the reference 116710 and the reference 216570, respectively, are very different watches that reduce the overlap of Rolex’s two multi-time zone watches.

 Do you know that differences between the GMT-Master II and the Explorer II?